Web Analytics

 I find what's broken, name what's hidden, show what's possible.

-Product Designer + User Behavior Researcher 2017–2019
+Service Designer + Usability Researcher 2017–2019

-Product Designer + User Behavior Researcher
+Service Designer + Usability Researcher

-AI-assisted self-diagnosis microsite embedded in BestBuy.com.
-Built on 25 years of Geek Squad call transcripts.
-Validated with real users.
+AI-assisted self-diagnosis on BestBuy.com, built from 25 years of Geek Squad call transcripts.
 Later evolved into a triage model across all Best Buy-supported products.

 What Was Broken